-Photograph polar bears from eye level, including mothers with cubs.
-Other wildlife in the area includes arctic hare, arctic fox, ptarmigan, and snowy owl.
+Photograph polar bears from eye level.
+Other wildlife in the area include arctic hare, arctic fox, ptarmigan, and snowy owl.

 This amazing arctic adventure begins with an hour-long flight on a private, turbo otter aircraft from Churchill north along the west coast of Hudson Bay on the exact same path that hundreds of polar bears are taking on their search for the first sea ice to form in the bay.
-It's not uncommon to spot several polar bears from the air, in fact, we saw five different ones on our flight up, and two on the way back!
+It's not uncommon to spot several polar bears from the air.

 And when there aren't bears around the cabins, we'll be making short, guided, walking excursions out on to the tundra to look for arctic wildlife and take landscape pictures with our Inuit guides who are specially trained to maximize your photo opportunities with the bears without endangering either you or the bears.
 These short hikes often provide more opportunities to photograph the bears, as well as arctic hares, arctic foxes, willow ptarmigan, and snowy owls.

 This area is also one of the best locations in Canada for seeing northern lights, so if we're lucky, we'll spend clear nights out on the tundra photographing them.

 The camp cabin complex, a curious young polar bear between the cameras, and a polar bear lazing about on the seaweed

 Participants can look forward to photographing from 1-10 polar bears per day, along with other wildlife.
 I have chosen to run this tour in mid November to increase our chances of having snow on the ground, so participants can expect late fall arctic temperatures ranging from 0 to -35 C (there are excellent cold weather rental clothing packages available if you don't have your own suitable clothing.